A Comparative Analysis of Screen Printing and Heat Press Printing

 • It Is Cost-Effective

-Due to simple configuration of heat printing facility, it is a more cost-effective printing method as compared to screen printing which is an industrial printing process that requires bigger facility and more machines and tools.
+Due to simple configuration of heat press printing facility, it is a more cost-effective printing method as compared to screen printing which is an industrial printing process that requires bigger facility and more machines and tools.
 Heat press printing is perfect for smaller jobs that require printing on a few dozens of items.

 • It Is an Ideal Solution for Complex and Multicolored Designs